-The Parent and Student Handbook is another valuable tool for families that helps to outline the expectations we have, and I encourage you to review it in its entirety.
-This handbook helps all members of Peoria Unified have productive dialogue and ensure that even when we are faced with challenging situations, we will always work to support positive behaviors and student growth.
+The Parent and Student Handbook is a valuable tool for families that helps to outline the expectations we have, and I encourage you to review it in its entirety.
+This handbook helps all members of the Peoria Unified family have productive dialogue and ensure that even when we are faced with challenging situations, we will always work to support positive behaviors and student growth.